 Promote and expand alternative and active transportation modes, such as biking, walking, and public transit, with a focus on multimodal connectivity.

-Expand and improve public transit options through targeted service enhancements guided by comprehensive needs assessments and benchmarking studies.
+Expand and improve public transit options through targeted service enhancements guided by comprehensive needs assessments and benchmarking studies in partnership with WAVE.

 Actively nurture partnerships to encourage biking and walking through targeted outreach and education.

-Support legislative action to classify and allow e-bikes.
+Support legislative action to classify and allow local regulation of e-bikes.

 Expand multiuse paths to meet growing demand for biking, walking and other active modes of transportation.